Mudland2721/Homework-3/02-Homework/README_Structure.md

 [ x] Variable to store boolean regarding the inclusion of uppercase characters [x ] Conditional statement to check if user does not include any types of characters.
 Password generator ends if all four variables evaluate to false-- not sure

-[ ] Object to store user input
+[x ] Object to store user input

-[ ] Function for getting a random element from an array
+[x ] Function for getting a random element from an array

-[ ] Function to generate password with user input
+[x ] Function to generate password with user input

-[ ] Array to store types of characters to include in password [ ] Array to contain one of each type of chosen character to ensure each will be used
+[x ] Array to store types of characters to include in password [ no idea ] Array to contain one of each type of chosen character to ensure each will be used

 [ ] Conditional statement that adds array of special characters into array of possible characters based on user input